Microwave displays E4 and stops heating; the fan and light may still operate.

 How to Fix / Troubleshooting

 Critical safety warning: The high-voltage section of a microwave (transformer, capacitor, diode, magnetron) can be lethal even when unplugged.
-Do not attempt HV repairs unless you are trained and equipped to safely discharge capacitors and follow microwave service procedures.
+Do not attempt high-voltage (HV) repairs unless you are trained and equipped to safely discharge capacitors and follow microwave service procedures.

 User-level actions:

-- Unplug the microwave for 10 minutes, then plug back in and test with a cup of water.
-If E4 returns and the water stays cold, discontinue use.
+- Unplug the microwave for 10 minutes, then plug it back in and test with a cup of water.
+If E4 returns and the water remains cold, discontinue use.

-Any further diagnosis (testing magnetron, transformer, capacitor, diode) should be performed by a qualified technician with proper tools.
-Because of the risk, most homeowners should replace the unit or have it professionally serviced rather than attempting a DIY repair.
+Any further diagnosis (testing the magnetron, transformer, capacitor, or diode) should be performed by a qualified technician with proper tools.
+Due to the inherent risks, most homeowners should replace the unit or have it professionally serviced rather than attempting a DIY repair.